AIM Rule 26

 Community and Environment

-The core focus of the Made Tech business is summed up as “Enabling public sector services to digitally transform to provide better services and levels of care and assistance to our communities in a safe, efficient and responsible manner”
+The core focus of the Made Tech business is summed up as “enabling public sector services to digitally transform to provide better services and levels of care and assistance to our communities in a safe, efficient and responsible manner”.

 The Company aims to challenge itself to develop smarter ideas and to continually improve its technology to enable its clients to meet both business and sustainability goals.

-Made Tech complies with The Waste Electrical and Electronic Equipment Regulations and works in compliance with The Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment Regulations 2004.
+Made Tech complies with the Waste Electrical and Electronic Equipment Regulations and works in compliance with the Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment Regulations 2004.
 The Group continues to find ways to reduce energy consumption, reduce waste and increase recycling.

 Embed effective risk management, considering both opportunities and threats, throughout the organisation